cerebrium/earthquakeZen/README.md

       - This was solved by trimming, finding first 2 letters for states, then making lowercase before comparing
       - Then given multiple instances of california (and others), the cities needed to be considered for an actual valuable sort.
-         1. Options I considered included to use graph coordinates that were inside the earthquakes, I know that given lat long you can find quadkey using something like this: https://docs.microsoft.com/en-us/bingmaps/articles/bing-maps-tile-system
+         1. Options I considered included: using graph coordinates that were inside the earthquakes, I know that given lat long you can find quadkey using something like this: https://docs.microsoft.com/en-us/bingmaps/articles/bing-maps-tile-system
          However, since it wasn't in the prompt to do that, it was considered out of scope.
          2. The option decided was alphabetical based on city, when state is matching.

 </pre>

+Thanks for spending the time to look at this!